 First-time writer-director Michael Koch discusses his TIFF16 film Marija, an unconventional story of female empowerment about an immigrant woman in search of her independence above all else.
+We also named Margarita Breitrkeiz’s performance one of the best of the year.

 My favourite TIFF film this year was Michael Koch’s Marija, which follows its eponymous subject as she steals, performs sexual favours, and works as a translator to save money to teden her own hair salon.
 Set in Dortmund, Germany, Marija (theatre actress Margarita Breitkreiz, compelling in the role) lives on the edge of morality, making questionable life choices in order to succeed with her business plans.
 For instance, she offers her rent collector sexual favours in order to avoid paying rent.
 But she’s never a victim: she has full autonomy over her actions.
 When Marija meets a man named Georgi (Georg Friedrich), she must decide whether she will allow love into her life or put her own career goals first.